-If you are running campaigns (shopping ads, product catalog ads) on multiple channels, e.g. on Facebook, Google, LinkedIn etc., you can use XPO to set up Google Tag Manager (GTM) once, and XPO can help to handle all the complexities in firing pixel into all these channels, saving you the trouble and complexities in setting up in each of the channel.
+If you are running campaigns (shopping ads, product catalog ads) on multiple channels, e.g. on Facebook, Google, LinkedIn etc., and if you are using Google Tag Manager (GTM), XPO can help to simplify firing of pixels into these different channels, saving you the hassle and complexities in setting up in each channel.

-- In GTM, create a GTM tag and configure it.
+- In your GTM, create and configure the GTM tag accordingly.

-- In Google Tag Manager dashboard, under New Tag , click Add a new tag.
+- In your GTM account, under New Tag , click Add a new tag.

 You will see the following screen: